-a) Dividend income
+b) Dividend income

 Dividend income is recognized in the statement of profit or loss and other comprehensive income on the date on which the right to receive payment is established.
 For quoted equity securities, this is usually the ex-dividend date.
 For unquoted equity securities, this is usually the date on which the shareholders approve the payment of a dividend.
-Dividend income from equity securities at FVTPL is recognized in the statement of profit or loss and other comprehensive income in a separate line item.
+Dividend income from equity securities at fair value through profit or loss ("FVTPL") is recognized in the statement of profit or loss and other comprehensive income in a separate line item.

-b) Net gains or losses on investments
+c) Net gains or losses on investments